 The study found that in people with ischemic strokes there was evidence for the gut microbes being out of whack (dysbiosis), as well as more inflammation, and more of certain bacteria species (Atopobium cluster and Lactobacillus ruminis), and depletion of L. sakei bacteria.
 The researchers took samples of stool (fecal samples) from each person of both groups (ischemic stroke group and healthy group) and analyzed the stool with modern tests (genetic sequencing) to see whether 22 groups of bacteria were in it.
 (Note that there are normally hundreds of species of bacteria living in a healthy person's gut, as well as viruses, fungi, etc.).

 So once again it looks like L. sakei may be beneficial bacteria, even in the gut.
 The researchers were careful to point out that they couldn't say that certain bacteria caused the strokes - just that there was an association.
 And what diet is associated with lower levels of inflammation in the body?
 Once again - a diet with lots of fruits, vegetables, whole grains, nuts, seeds, and legumes (think Mediterranean style diet).
 You want to feed the beneficial bacteria in the gut.
-Excerpts from PLoS One:
+Excerpts from a research article by Yamashiro et al in PLoS One: